 I believe in the capacity of every person to live authentically and wholeheartedly and be true to who they are.
-Everyone goes through difficult periods where life seems to go off the rails, and sometimes we need a bit of help to find our balance again.
+Everyone goes through difficult periods where life seems to go off the rails, where we feel overwhelmed by anxiety or feel depressed, and sometimes we need a bit of help to find our balance again.
 Counselling and psychotherapy help us process uncomfortable or painful experiences, and they can also put us more deeply in touch with who we are, enabling us to live a richer, fuller life.
 Even if it doesn't feel like it right now, you have taken an important first step by deciding to seek help.

 I use a flexible, empathic approach that will be tailored to what you need.
 I draw primarily from Transactional Analysis, creating an open, transparent and supportive environment where I work in partnership with my clients towards agreed goals.
 I see psychotherapy as a process of finding and celebrating the unique spirit of every individual.